 What Doe the Bible Say About Gratitude

-The scripture is filled with Bible verses about gratitude.
-Filled with the idea that we are to live in humility with a grateful heart.
+The Scripture is filled with Bible verses about gratitude.
+It is filled with the idea that we are to live in humility with a grateful heart.
 My favorite of all the scriptures about gratitude is this.

 “Rejoice always; pray without ceasing; in everything give thanks; for this is God’s will for you in Christ Jesus.”
-1 Thessalonians 5:16-18
+(1 Thessalonians 5:16-18 NASB (emphasis mine))

 Want to go deeper on ways to grow in gratitude?

 - Learn how to move toward a grateful heart

 - Embracing a Life of Gratitude When Marriage is Not Beautiful

 - What Does The Bible Say About Gratitude?

 Related Post: The Best Gift for Your Husband Words of Affirmation

 How Do You Grow in Gratitude?